khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - student examples for project ideaa

 ### by week 5
+- screencast for audio-video and other production tools

 ### by week 6
+- write article about sensemaking

 ### by week 7
 did I address all of these: